Hello Machine Bros!

 After finishing this step the Ender-3 is ready to print.

 As we still do not know about suitable 3D printing configurations, we can use one of the three sample files that are inside the SD memory that comes with the Ender-3.

 To do this then we introduce the microSD in the memory slot of the 3D Printer.

 Access the menu of the control panel of the Ender 3 and select “Print from TF”.

 Select one of the three available files.

 Next to the name of each file, the approximate printing times are specified.

-On the Internet we find hundreds of portals where to buy the Creality Ender 3, however, we recommend two sites:
+On the Internet we find hundreds of portals where to buy the Creality Ender 3, however, we recommend the following stores:

-We hope this article of the Assembly and Calibration of the Creality Ender 3 was useful to you.
+We hope this article, Assembly and Calibration of the Creality Ender 3 was useful to you.

 Until the next one!